ibm-cloud-docs/loadbalancer-service/faqs.md

 The available range of possible IPs for `public to public` load balancers cannot be predicted.
 Because of this, you should open all back-end member ports that have been added to the load balancer and set the source IP to `any`.

 `Public to private` and `private to private` type load balancers communicate with your back-end members from your own private subnets.
 Because of this, you can set the source IP with your subnet's CIDR.
 Note that if the data center where you created the load balancer is part of an MZR, one load balancer appliance deploys in the selected data center, while a second deploys in a different data center within the same region.
-This means they exist in two different subnets.
+This means that they exist in two different subnets.

 ## Can the IBM Cloud Load Balancer service be used with Terraform?
 {: #faqs-terraform}